 Simple tasks were giving me anxiety.
 It became debilitating and I totally shut down.
 I knew what I should be doing and the basics were getting taken care of.
 BUT all I felt was almost total apathy for everything or irritability and anger.
 I WASN’T SAD.
 So it never occurred to me that I was struggling with Depression and Anxiety.

 My husband and I would go on walks after dinner.
-I remember one of those walks quite vividly because he asked me, “What brings you Joy?”
-I remember the exact spot we were at and fortunately, it had a gorgeous view.
-I knew what was supposed to be bringing me joy.
-But I could not think of a single thing because I was no longer capable of feeling joy.
+On one of these walks, I remember it vividly, he asked me, “What brings you Joy?”
+I knew what was supposed to be bringing me joy, but I could not think of a single thing because I was no longer capable of feeling joy.
 I felt nothing.
 This was the first time we started talking a little bit about how off I had been feeling.
 He had tried to talk to me about it before, but I was definitely defensive and angry about it.
 That spot where my husband and I talked about Joy ended up becoming one of my favorite spots.
 Here’s a picture that was taken from it.
 It was the start of my getting help.

 Being overseas Facebook messenger and Marco Polo became one of our best options to keep in touch with everyone in the States.
 The 16 hour time difference made it hard to schedule Skype calls.
 I have a FB group with my sisters and parents that each of uses a few times a week.
 Randomly on Facebook Messenger one day one of my younger sisters announced that she had just started anti-anxiety/depression meds following the birth of her last child.
 It opened up an entire discussion with my 3 sisters and my mother.
 Suddenly, we were discussing our family history. things my mother and grandmother had gone through.
 Symptoms my sisters had experienced or were experiencing.
 It was like a lightning bolt hit me.
 “That’s what’s wrong with me?!?!”